danrfletcher/agile-obsidian/README.md

   - [d] One-off — `[d]`
   - [O] Outline — `[O]`

   Note: The plugin stylesheet also contains many non-essential emoji-based statuses.
-These are intentionally not enumerated in this documentation because they are optional visual variants and are not required for the plugin’s core behavior.
+These are intentionally not enumerated in this documentation because they are optional visual variants and are not required for the plugin's core behavior.

 - **When to use this feature:**
   - Use custom status styles when you need more nuance than simple todo/done (for example: blocking issues, items waiting on external input, items that recur, review-required tasks, or prioritization flags).